 It’s important to understand the things that might cause your staffy’s allergies so you can limit their exposure to those triggers.

-In fact, this article’s going to go over all the things you need to know about allergies just in case your dog does end up being prone to allergic reactions.
+This aim of this article is to go over all the things you need to know about some of the more common staffy allergies just in case your dog does end up being prone to allergic reactions.

 Just like with humans, allergies are immune responses to environmental substances that can cause your staffy to become sick and miserable.
 Prolonged exposure to these substances, which are called allergens, can make your staffy’s immune system extremely sensitive and cause an over-reaction.

 Basically, everything we hate about allergies as humans, your staffy does too.
 Allergies are extremely frustrating and annoying to deal with for your pup thanks to the symptoms that can arise from having an allergic reaction.

 Dog Allergy Sypmtoms

 Before getting into some of the potential causes for your staffy’s allergies, it's important to go over what an allergic reaction can look like for your dog: